 Dentures are designed to replace all of your teeth on the top or bottom of your mouth.
 It is made to look like your natural teeth and will completely restore your smile.
 The prosthetic needs to be taken out every night for cleaning and storage.

 - Fixed Dentures (hybrids)- fixed dentures are attached to implants and can only be removed by the Prosthodontist.

 - Full Mouth Dentures- these dentures are what people think of when they envision dentures.
 The full set of teeth are made to fit your top and bottom gums.

 - Immediate Dentures- this prosthetic is used as a temporary solution for people that have some or all of their teeth removed.
 The immediate denture is used until the permanent set is crafted.

 - Overdentures- these dentures snap on to implants that are screwed into the bone of the jaw.
 You will remove these at the end of each night for cleaning and storage.

 - Partial Dentures- these can be traditional, claspless, or all acrylic.

 Veneers are often made of porcelain and are designed to whiten teeth, close in gaps, or cover chips.
 The veneer is a thin piece of porcelain that is permanently attached to the front of your teeth.
 Your natural teeth stay in place.

 Call Today For a Prosthodontist

 Call Pro Dental Dallas today to schedule your consultation with Dr. Roe.
-He is a board certified Prosthodontist and specializes in full mouth restoration.
+He is a board certified by the American board of Prosthodontist and specializes in full mouth restoration.
 He can evaluate your oral care concerns and provide you with the solutions you want.
 He takes time with you to come up with the right treatment plan for you.